-As a guide we would suggest allowing 3-6 months to obtain the grant of probate with precise timings depending on the availability of the information from third parties.
+As a guide we would suggest allowing 6 - 9 months to obtain the Grant of Probate with precise timings depending on the availability of the information from third parties.
+Please note that the Probate Court's estimated timeframe for issuing the Grant following submission is 12 weeks.
+This will likely be extended for paper applications which are required in certain circumstances.